AshokTheDeveloper/school-dashboard/school-dashboard-frontend/README.md

-# React App with Context and Routing
+# School Payment Dashboard application React

+This repository contains the backend code for the School Payment and Dashboard Application.

 This is a basic React application setup that uses **Context API** for state management and **React Router** for routing.
 It also integrates with `StrictMode` to highlight potential issues in the application during development.